GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

     -   #### **Story V-2** As a Visitor/Shopper I want to be able to view individual product details so that I can determine a product description, image, and product info.
         -  #### *Acceptance Criteria*
-            1. Product details view should be accessible from all product listings, featured sidebars, and product summaries (eg in the Cart or Cellar summaries)
+            1. Product details view should be accessible from all product listings, featured sidebars, product summaries (eg in the Cart or Cellar summaries), and search results summaries
             2. The detail view should present all of the following information: product name, varietal, product image, price, a full description, origin of wine,
             3. Product card i
             4. Product imag

+-   ### Administrator
     -   #### **Story A-1** As an Administrator I want to be able to add, update, and delete wine products in the wine product database so that I can provide access to their information throughout the website.
         -  #### *Acceptance Criteria*
             1. A link to a wine product administrative view should be presented on the wine product details view for all users with editing rights and admin privileges.